How to Get Leads, Sales, and Actually Have Your Emails Read24 minutes

-You sell a product for girls ages 18-25 and you want to get more Facebook likes.
-Instead of purchasing a prime-time television ad spot on NBC for eyeballs, you promote content you know they’ll love on Facebook, Tumblr, and Twitter driving them to your Facebook page where you engage them.
+You are selling a product for girls aged 18-25 and you want to get more Facebook likes.
+Instead of purchasing a prime-time television ad spot on NBC for eyeballs, you promote the content you know they’ll love on Facebook, Tumblr, and Twitter driving them to your Facebook page where you engage them.

 12. A/B test your pitch